Ketan-Karki/sre-student-api/README.md

 ## SRE Bootcamp - CI/CD, GitOps, and Monitoring Implementation

-This repository contains a Student API application with complete CI/CD pipeline, GitOps implementation using ArgoCD, and comprehensive monitoring using both RED and USE Methods.
+This repository contains a comprehensive Student Management System API with complete CI/CD pipeline, GitOps implementation using ArgoCD, and comprehensive monitoring using both RED and USE Methods.

 ## Application Components

-- REST API for managing student records built with Go and Gin framework
+- REST API for a complete Student Management System built with Go and Gin framework
+- Role-Based Access Control (RBAC) for secure access
 - PostgreSQL database for persistent storage
 - Kubernetes deployment configurations with resource management
 - Helm charts for deployment across multiple environments